kevoconnell/mcpkit/README.md

-# mcpkit
+# MCPKit

 > Easy setup for MCPs with Browserbase.
 Run browser automation anywhere with just an API key.

-## What is mcpkit?
+## What is MCPKit?

-**mcpkit** is a CLI tool that generates [Stagehand](https://github.com/browserbase/stagehand) MCP servers for any website.
+**MCPKit** is a CLI tool that generates [Stagehand](https://github.com/browserbase/stagehand) MCP servers for any website.
 With this, an LLM can do any kind of web flow.

 ## Quick Start